ibrahimmike/ReactDesktopWebapp/README.md

 <h3>Hello and welcome to My project. :wave: </h3>

 This is a simple test automation framework using selenium Java, in order to automate and test frontend user stories and functionality.
+This is a maven project and should be able to run on any machine having Java 17+ and maven.

 The libs used to create this framework are:
 - Web driver Manager